DownArrows/dab/README.md

 ### Serving custom files

-The web server can serve any file under a directory configured by `server.root_dir`.
+The web server can serve any file under a directory configured by `web.root_dir`.
 The files can have any name that doesn't clash with the application's URLs.
 By default it generates an index of the root directory and any of its sub-directory, or serves `index.html` if it is present at their root.